biojppm/rapidyaml/README.md

 emitted result and verify that emission is idempotent, ie that the emitted result is the same as its input without any loss of information.
-To ensure correctness, this happens over four levels of parse/emission pairs, resulting on ~200 checks per test case.
+To ensure correctness, this happens over four levels of parse/emission pairs, resulting in ~200 checks per test case.

 Please note that in [their own words](http://matrix.yaml.io/), the tests from the YAML test suite *contain a lot of edge cases that don't play such an